PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/Unity Virtual Goods.md

 ### Consuming Virtual Goods

 The next thing to do is give your player the ability to use their Virtual Goods and communicate with your GameSparks game to check that the Virtual Good has been consumed.
-To do this you need to call the *ConsumeVirtualGoodRequest*, which will require you to enter the shortCode and quantity of the Virtual Good.
+To do this you need to call the *ConsumeVirtualGoodRequest*, which requires you to enter the shortCode and quantity of the Virtual Good.

 ![l](img/UT/8.png)